vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 JoinHandle class for tracking and waiting on asynchronous task completion.

 This class provides a handle for tracking the execution state and result of spawned asynchronous tasks.
-It implements a registry pattern using WeakMap where each task gets a unique ID and corresponding JoinHandle instance that can be used to wait for completion and retrieve results.
+It implements a registry pattern using an indexed array where each task gets a unique ID and corresponding JoinHandle instance that can be used to wait for completion and retrieve results.

 * Full name: `\venndev\vosaka\io\JoinHandle`
 * This class is marked as **final** and can't be subclassed